-- · Gain important knowledge and skills pertinent to their chosen field of study - · Develop critical thinking, problem solving, and communication skills - Engage in hands-on teaching and research experiences - · Utilize modern laboratories and equipment

-- Learn in an interdisciplinary environment that promotes diversity and inclusion - Become a complete student and citizen by participating in internships, travel courses, and other extracurricular activities - Fully prepare themselves for their next professional ambition whether it be employment, further credentialing, or graduate/clinical education. - Master of Athletic Training (p.
-34) - Master of Science in Applied Biotechnology (p.
-40) - · Master of Science in Cybersecurity (p.
-45) - Master of Science in Environmental Science and Policy (p.
-49) - · Master of Science in Sustainable Management (p.
-74)
+- · Gain important knowledge and skills pertinent to their chosen field of study - · Develop critical thinking, problem solving, and communication skills - Engage in hands-on teaching and research experiences - Utilize modern laboratories and equipment - · Learn in an interdisciplinary environment that promotes diversity and inclusion - · Become a complete student and citizen by participating in internships, travel courses, and other extracurricular activities - Fully prepare themselves for their next professional ambition whether it be employment, further credentialing, or graduate/clinical education. - Master of Athletic Training (p.
+36) - Master of Science in Applied Biotechnology (p.
+42) - Master of Science in Cybersecurity (p.
+48) - Master of Science in Environmental Science and Policy (p.
+52) - Master of Science in Nutrition and Integrated Health (p.
+76) - Master of Science in Sustainable Management (p.
+82) - Applied Bioinformatics Certificate (p.
+87)